nus-cs2103/website-base/admin/tools.md

 **Collaboration platform**: You are ==_required to_ use GitHub== as the hosting and collaboration platform of your project (i.e., to hold the Code repository, Issue Tracker, etc.).
 See [Appendix E]({{baseUrl}}/admin/index.html#admin-appendixE-github) for more info on how to setup and use GitHub for your project.

 **Communication**: Keeping a record of communications among your team can help you, and us, in many ways.
 We encourage you to do at least some of the project communication in written medium (e.g., GitHub Issue Tracker) to practice how to communicate technical things in written form.
- * Instead of IVLE forum, we encourage you to ==post your questions/suggestions in this [github/nus-cs2103-AY1718/forum](https://github.com/nus-cs2103-AY1718S1/forum/issues)==.
+ * Instead of the IVLE forum, we encourage you to ==post your questions/suggestions in this [github/nus-cs2103-AY1718/forum](https://github.com/nus-cs2103-AY1718S1/forum/issues)==.
  * Alternatively, you can post in our slack channel [https://nus-cs2103.slack.com](https://nus-cs2103.slack.com).
 We encourage you all to ==join the slack channel== (you'll need to use an email address ending in `@nus.edu.sg`, `@comp.nus.edu.sg`, `@u.nus.edu.sg` or `@u.nus.edu` to join this channel).
  * Note that slack is useful for quick chats while issue tracker is useful for longer-running conversations.
  * You are encouraged to use channels with a wider audience (common channel in slack, GitHub issue tracker) for module-related communication as much as possible, rather than private channels such as private slack/FB messages or direct emails. %%Rationale: more classmates can benefit from the discussions%%.